The Second World War Chief of MI6 said Alexander Wilson had ‘remarkable gifts as a writer of fiction, and no sense of responsibility in using them!’

 Publication of the second edition of The Secret Lives of a Secret Agent by Kultura Press took place Friday 30th November 2018.

-You can also order through Waterstones- Britain’s leading chain of bookshops, RRP is £19.99
+You can order through Waterstones- Britain’s leading chain of bookshops, RRP is £19.99

 Tim Crook is Professor in Media & Communication at Goldsmiths, University of London and Visiting Professor of Broadcast Journalism at Birmingham City University.
 He is the author of many books on journalism, media law, and radio history.